The mental torture of gadolinium contrast toxicity

 And after all of that vitriol, is there any hope?
 Yes.
 All of these things can be addressed.
 It might take a lot of hard work.
 You might need extra support to help get you through it.
 You might need therapy to help you work through it.

-There are other things that can really help: Meditation, mindfulness, practicing gratitude, talking with a good friend who’ll listen to you, and working on forgiveness can all help.
-Trying to get into nature, relaxation, trying to reconnect with the things that bring you joy.
+Other things that can help: Meditation, mindfulness, practising gratitude, talking with a good friend who’ll listen to you, and working on forgiveness can all help.
+Try to get into nature, relax, and reconnect with the things that bring you joy.
+Even optimising your diet, working on your gut health and taking supplements can have surprising effects on your mood and anxiety levels.

 Together, we stand shoulder to shoulder throughout this trial